abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 </div>

 <div class="alert alert-secondary" markdown="1">
-**Tip:** in Pod templates where the application should handle both IPv4 and IPv6 traffic, you should bind to [`localhost`](https://en.wikipedia.org/wiki/Localhost#Name_resolution).
+**Tip:** in Pod templates where the application should handle both IPv4 and IPv6 traffic, you should bind to [`localhost`](https://en.wikipedia.org/wiki/Localhost#Name_resolution) (which on most modern systems defines a loopback for both IPv4 and IPv6).
 This seems counter-intuitive because we think of `localhost` as being private, but remember Kubernetes is opening up container-local ports to the outside world for us.

-Many applications default to binding `0.0.0.0`, but that's only for IPv4 traffic; `[::1]` is the IPv6 equivalent.
+Many applications default to binding `0.0.0.0`, but remember that's an IPv4 address which will only handle IPv4 traffic; binding to `[::1]` (the IPv6 equivalent) would likewise only yield IPv6 traffic.
 Without this trick your application would have to be capable of binding to both of those interfaces (or you'd have to add a custom hostname to the hosts file that does so).
 </div>

 ### [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)